 (Psst: M has her own blog, King of States — check it out!)

-T’s Story: Spent all discretionary income on loans / used bonuses to make one-off “super payments”
+For my friend T, it was a mixture of spending all discretionary income on loans — and using bonuses to make one-off “super payments”

 Basically, it was a mixture of living WAY below my means (sharing a tiny, rent-stabilized studio with my boyfriend, and cooking at home a lot) and spending basically all of my discretionary income on making additional payments, and, yes, using bonuses to make one-off “super payments.”